ASNeG/OpcUaStack/docs/source/3_development/discovery_process.rst

 Discovery Process
 ==================

-This document describes how you can make your OPC UA application visible for OPC UA clients on the network with  ASNeG OPC UA Stack.
+This tutorial describes how you can make your OPC UA application visible for OPC UA clients on the network with  ASNeG OPC UA Stack.

 Overview